Studies Reveal Alarming Occurrence of Uterine Cancer in Hair Straightener or Relaxer Consumers

 If a dangerous product injures you, turn to a nationally recognized and award-winning law firm that understands what you are facing.
 Our team of product liability and mass tort lawyers has advocated for many injured consumers and filed numerous product liability lawsuits against manufacturers that create and sell items that harm users.

-If you have developed uterine cancer after using hair straightening or relaxing products, don’t wait to contact the team of product liability lawyers at LLN to discuss your right to take legal action.
+If you have developed uterine cancer after using hair straightening or relaxing products, don't wait to contact the team of product liability lawyers at LLN to discuss your right to file a lawsuit.

 Recent Studies Show a Connection Between Uterine Cancer and Hair Straightener Use